Josiah Winslow solves Advent of Code

 1. His Advent of Code solutions are always very terse, and often contain brilliant insights.
 He shares his solutions in the r/adventofcode subreddit (instead of on GitHub or similar), and this solution comment of his contains links to all of his 2025 solutions.
 I would definitely recommend checking them out!

-2. The one flaw with this approach as-is is that it would overwrite some timelines if two splitters were directly next to each other.
+2. The one flaw with this approach as-is is that some beams would be overwritten if two splitters were directly next to each other.
 This doesn’t happen in the input, though, so that’s okay.

-If we wanted to account for this, we could initialize a separate list to store the new timeline states, and then only store them back to the original timeline states after the row is done processing.
+If we wanted to account for this, we could initialize a separate list to store the new beam states, and then only store them back to the original beam states after the row is done processing.
 I considered doing that anyway for the purity of it — but again, this scenario doesn’t happen in the input.